alexconst/dotfiles_public/README.md

 ```

 # Deploy dotfiles from remote
-In this scenario the user doesn't have any dotfiles in his system.
+In this scenario the user doesn't have any dotfiles in his system and will pull them from a git server.

 ```bash
 # add an host entry for the git server